deelykos/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-Display all the lines in a named file that do not contain the pattern bin 18-Display all lines ofa named file starting with a letter, including capitals as well 19-Replace all characters A and c from input to Z and e respectively
+17-Display all the lines in a named file that do not contain the pattern bin 18-Display all lines ofa named file starting with a letter, including capitals as well 19-Replace all characters A and c from input to Z and e respectively 20-Create a script that removes all letters c and C from input